tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

 ### Step 1.
 Run the official `SimpleDemo`

 We recommend that you read [Demo Quick Start > Electron](https://intl.cloud.tencent.com/document/product/647/35089) first and follow the instructions to run the official `SimpleDemo`.
-- If you run `SimpleDemo` successfully, it means that you have mastered the method of installing Electron in your project.
+- If you run `SimpleDemo` successfully, then you know how to install Electron in your project.
 - If not, there may be a problem in the download or installation process.
 Try troubleshooting the problem by following the instructions in Electron's [installation document](https://www.electronjs.org/docs/tutorial/installation).

 [](id:step2)
 ### Step 2.
 Integrate `trtc-electron-sdk` into your project

 If you can [run SimpleDemo](#step1) successfully, then you know how to set up the Electron environment.